 Cayo Cruz combines some of the biggest bonefish in Cuba with more permit than most other destinations.
 Furthermore, it offers plentiful activities for non-angling spouses and families.

 Castaway Flyfishing Company is proud to have been the first to promote what has now become one of Cuba’s hottest fly-fishing destinations.

 Located on Cuba’s north coast, in the Provinces of Ciego del Avila and Camaguey, lies this vast and – until now – virgin archipelago of islands and cays which provide some of the best and most varied fishing in the whole country.
-Until recently, the area has been under military control thus ensuring that most of what is covered by this operation is truly virgin fishing territory.
+Cayo Cruz is part of the larger archipelgo known as Cayo Romano.
+Until recently, the area has been under military control, thus ensuring that most of what is covered by this operation is truly virgin fishing territory.

 Also, those concerned by the occasional cold fronts from the north during January to March can be assured that Cayo Romano is privileged in having an extensive string of cays on its northern border which protects it from all but the most violent of weather patterns.
 On the other hand, being located on the northern side of the island it is fortunate to escape the perennial hurricane activity which normally passes by to the south of Cuba.

 The best fishing at Cayo Romano is that at the eastern end of the chain of islands – at Cayo Cruz in the Province of Camaguey.

 Thanks to the prohibition of commercial fishing, there is no doubt that the average size of bonefish, permit and of tarpon at Cayo Cruz – as well as the sheer numbers in which they are to be found under the right conditions – is the envy of most other destinations in the Caribbean.